Maeevick/Maeevick/README.md

 Currently, I'm the CTO of https://thetribe.io in Nantes - France

+My blog with some thoughts is at https://www.goblinsatcode.xyz built with hakyll 💚

 I'm not the most technical and talented guy on the Earth, but I'm convinced that we can learn and improve every day.

 I'm mainly a javascript / typescript programmer, on frontend and backend.
 I like Python too and I worked with Java, C# few years ago.